60th Submarine Warfare Committee Meeting Held at Jeju Island

 |0

-This work, 60th Submarine Warfare Committee Meeting Held at Jeju Island [Image 4 of 4], by LT David Palencia, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 60th Submarine Warfare Committee Meeting Held at Jeju Island, by PO2 Daniel Providakes, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.